PhilipWeru/pigice/README.md

 ### Deployment

-site was deployed to philipweru.github.io/pigice
+Site was deployed to philipweru.github.io/pigice

 ## Built with

+* HTML
-* atom
+* CSS
-* chrome developer tools
+* JavaScript

 ## Contributing